MagicBowen/easy-graph/README.md

 ## Easy Graph

 `Easy graph` is a C + + library, which supports the description of graph topology and attributes through DSL.
-It also supports the display of graph to command line terminal through Perl's grapheeasy module.
+It also supports the display of graph to command line terminal through `Graph::Easy` module of perl.
 In addition, it supports the modification and assertion of graph structure.

-The design goal of it is to make it easy for anyone to expand its functions.
+The design goal of `easy graph` is to make it easy for anyone to expand.

 ### Graph DSL